 In February 2018, Brazil’s president ordered the military to take over the response to violence in the state of Rio, putting it directly in charge of policing.
 Subsequent security operations in favelas led to an increase in fatal violence, further stirring debate over whether this response worsens or improves security in the city.
 In March 2018, the assassination of Marielle Franco, a Rio city councillor and staunch critic of the deployments, sparked widespread protests.

 Fieldwork in Rio uses a combination of focus groups, one-on-one interviews and surveys to document local views and experiences of violence and responses to it.
 In depth qualitative interviews with former and current gang-members are also conducted.
-Perspectives of community and political leaders, police, military and other relevant stakeholders are also included to provide a rounded picture of the drivers of violence and the effectiveness of different interventions.
+Perspectives of community and political leaders, police, military and other relevant stakeholders are also considered in order to provide a rounded picture of the drivers of violence and the effectiveness of different interventions.